Dry Eyes & Dry Eye Syndrome

-The surface of the eye can be kept wet with the use of lubricating dry eye drop or gels.
+The surface of the eye can be kept wet with the use of lubricating dry eye drops or gels.
 This will help to slow the evaporation of the tear film.

 Tear Duct Surgery

-When concentrating for extended periods of time (e.g computer work) our blink rate reduces resulting in tear evaporation.
+When concentrating for extended periods (e.g. computer work) our blink rate reduces resulting in tear evaporation.
 The 20-20-20 rule can help to combat this.
 Every 20 minutes look at a distance of 20 feet for 20 seconds.
 This allows the eye to restore the tear film layer and prevent dry eye.